grafana/tempo/docs/tempo/website/troubleshooting/_index.md

 # Troubleshooting

 This section helps with day zero operational issues that may come up when getting started with Tempo.
-The documents walk you through debugging each part of the ingestion and query pipeline to drill down and diagnose issues.
+The documents walk you through debugging each part of the ingestion and query pipeline to diagnose issues.

+In addition, the [Tempo runbook](https://github.com/grafana/tempo/blob/main/operations/tempo-mixin/runbook.md) can help with remediating operational issues.

 ## Sending traces